Maricalce/zjyu.github.io/_pages/about.md

 **Zongji Yu**, Jiaxin Li, Qun Yu

 - *Accepted at the 13th International Conference on Information Technology and Science* <span class="rucred">Poster</span>
+- Proposed a hierarchical distributed model predictive control system combined with ADMM to dynamically optimize the coordination efficiency of adjacent subsystems and accelerate convergence.

 </div>
 </div>